Add an RDP Server With Certificate Auth

 In this step, add your StrongDM root certificate as a trusted root certificate in AD.
 The trusted root certificate is different than the domain controller certificates.

-- Launch the command prompt as administrator, and upload the trusted root certificate AD domain:
+- Launch the command prompt as administrator, and publish the trusted root certificate (the certificate file downloaded from the StrongDM; in this example “rdp.cer”) for the AD domain:

 - Publish the CA to the NTAuth store:

-- To force an update of the group policy and certificate stores, use the following commands on command prompt.
+- To force an update of the group policy and certificate stores, use the following command on command prompt.
 Otherwise, it may take several hours for the policies to update.

 Verify CA certificates are imported